Lois Lane: Modern Age

 Lois hands her exposé in and the government is after her for treason.
 With agents on her tail, she makes a mad dash for it.
 When Lois is in custody, her father Sam Lane is there to greet her in an interview room in an unnamed facility.
 Sam tells Lois the only reason he has been lenient with her is because she is his daughter, while he does love her the planet will always come first over his family and threatens to make her disappear forever if she continues.
 Lois returns to the Daily Planet under cover of night and explains all to Perry.
 She points out the whole paper is at risk and everyone connected to it if her exposé runs.
-Perry understands and though he must protect the paper he is first and foremost a good journalist and nudges Lois in the right direction; he won't run the story but noted it must get out to the people somehow.
+Perry understands and though he must protect the paper he is first and foremost a good journalist and nudges Lois in the right direction; he will not run the story but noted it must get out to the people somehow.
 Enlightened, she quits the Daily Planet, as Lois gets her edge back.
 It was later revealed she never really quit the Daily Planet.

 Lois learns her father's forces destroyed New Krypton.
 She is kidnapped by Lucy and taken to Sam's secret base.
 There, Lois argues with her father, countering his insistence on regarding the Kryptonians as "rabid dogs" by pointing out that they naturally regard him as a genocidal maniac after he destroyed their planet.
 In the war between New Krypton and Earth, Supergirl finds them and threatens to kill Sam.
 Lois stops her, saying her father will be judged for his war crimes.
 Refusing to go to trial, Sam takes a gun and commits suicide.
 Later, Lois visits the imprisoned Lucy.
 She expresses disbelief on what her sister has become.
 Lois says while she will not miss her father, she will miss her sister.